HarmoWatch/ngx-redux-core/README.md

 }
 ```

+> Note: For lazy loaded modules you've to use `forChild`.

 Your redux module is ready to run now.
 Once your initial state was resolved, your redux module is registered to the
 global redux state like this: